If your kid has an ear for music, take a look at this list of 10 easiest elementary school band instruments to play.

 If you’re many, many years past your glorious elementary school days, our list of 10 easiest instruments to learn how to play is probably a better fit for you.

 To help you find the perfect instrument for your child, we came up with a list of easiest instruments to learn in elementary school.
-To create our list, we used sources like Music Time Academy and Quora, which provided guides about the easiest instruments for children to learn at different ages.
+To create our list of easiest elementary school band instruments to play, we used sources like Music Time Academy and Quora, which provided guides about the easiest instruments for children to learn at different ages.
 Based on their reviews and user reviews, we ranked our list based on their difficulty, so the instrument at the top of the list is said to be easiest for kids to learn.

 Without further ado, let’s take a look at the 10 easiest elementary school band instruments to play.